 Utilizing data about education in other countries, when coupled with information on a country’s specific economic situation and the currency exchange with the United States should lead to solid decision making regarding which countries to prioritize for recruitment of students.

-Countries such as Vietnam have a large disparity between the number of students graduating from high school and the number of available seats for freshmen in institutions of higher education.
+Countries such as Vietnam have a large disparity between the number of students graduating from high school and the number of available seats for freshmen in institutions of higher education

 Explore opening an HSU Office in Beijing and other regions of China at recruitment partner’s expense, including the hiring of HSU alum.
-Replicate model in other countries as opportunities arise.
+Replicate model in other countries as opportunities arise

 Intended Outcomes: